Innehåll på denna sida

 Each pupil is required to have an individual study plan.
 The school will work with you to draw up this study plan, which will include:

-The individual study plan can be changed according to your needs.
+Your individual study plan can be changed, if necessary.

 Grades